She's So Mean

-"She's So Mean" is a song by American alternative rock band Matchbox Twenty.
+"She's So Mean" is a song by American rock band Matchbox Twenty.
 It was released on June 12, 2012, as the first single from their fourth studio album North (2012).
 The song received generally favorable reviews from music critics, who complimented its fun content and catchiness.
 The song performed moderately well on the charts, peaking inside the top 20 in Austria and New Zealand and the top 40 in Australia, Canada, and the United States.
 A music video was released for the song on July 30, 2012.